 These are all very common drum setup ideas.
 Each of them has a drum setup diagram so that you can clearly see how everything is positioned.

 The 4-piece setup is one of the most popular drum set configurations.
 You’ll commonly see drummers who play rock and jazz set their kits up like this.
 You get most of what you need from a drum kit with this setup.

 The rack tom and floor tom will have enough of a dynamic tone variation while the snare drum and bass drum are the main driving forces behind the set.
 You will also get the comfortability of playing drum fills that go from high to low around the set.

 One of the big benefits of this setup is that you can position the ride cymbal quite close to your body.
 If there were a second rack tom above the bass drum, the ride cymbal would have to be placed further away.
 You’ll also see many drummers mount an electronic drum pad in place of that missing rack tom.

 Another benefit of this setup is that 4-piece shell packs will always be more affordable than 5-piece ones.
 The added rack tom typically adds a few hundred dollars onto the price of a set.

-Having an extra rack tom allows you to play more complex fills that have a wider variety of tones.
+Having an extra rack tom allows you to play more complex fills that have a wider variety of tones at your disposal.
 You have more to work with, allowing you to get more out of your drum setup.

-As I said earlier, having the extra tom means you need to put your ride further away.
+As I said earlier, the main downside of having the extra tom means you need to put your ride further away.
 Some drummers don’t like this.
 Other drummers don’t mind.